-2. PERMITTED MEDICATIONS
+3. PERMITTED MEDICATIONS

-A. NSAIDS (See NCHA Rule 35A.2)

-Administration of More Than One (1) NSAID is Prohibited - It will be considered a rule violation if blood samples contain more than ONE of the permitted Non steroidal anti-inflammatory drugs (NSAIDs) that are listed below.
-The exception is Diclofenac (Surpass) topical which may be combined with one other systemic NSAID listed below.

-- To avoid detection of more than one NSAID, only a single NSAID should be administered within 72 hours of showing.
-Also avoid using topicals or compounds with NSAIDs. - It is strongly recommended that NSAIDs and dexamethasone that are administered 6 hours prior to competition be given IV (or IM if appropriate).
+- A. NSAIDS (See NCHA Rule 35A.2) - Administration of More Than One (1) NSAID is Prohibited It will be considered a rule violation if blood samples contain more than ONE of the permitted Non steroidal anti-inflammatory drugs (NSAIDs) that are listed below.
+The exception is Diclofenac (Surpass) topical which may be combined with one other systemic NSAID listed below. - To avoid detection of more than one NSAID, only a single NSAID should be administered within 72 hours of showing.
+Also avoid using topical or compounded NSAIDs in which concentrations may not be accurate. - It is strongly recommended that NSAIDs and dexamethasone that are administered 6 hours prior to competition be given IV (or IM if appropriate).
 Significant variations in plasma levels of oral medications have been reported. - NSAIDs permitted under NCHA Medication Rules are:

-MEDICATION GENERIC NAME MEDICATION TRADE NAME QUICK REFERENCE TO NCHA GUIDELINES FOR RECOMMENDED DOSAGES/WITHDRAWAL TIMES Phenylbutazone (BUTE) BUTAZOLIDIN See NCHA Rule 35A.9.1 Firocoxib EQUIOXX® See NCHA Rule 35A.9.7 Flunixin Meglumine BANAMINE See NCHA Rule 35A.9.3 Ketoprofen KETOFEN See NCHA Rule 35A.9.4 Naproxen EQUIPROXEN/ NAPROSYN See NCHA Rule 35A.9.6 Meclofenamic Acid ARQUEL® See NCHA Rule 35A.9.5 Diclofenac SURPASS® See NCHA Rule 35A.9.2
+MEDICATION GENERIC NAME MEDICATION TRADE NAME QUICK REFERENCE TO NCHA GUIDELINES FOR RECOMMENDED DOSAGES/WITHDRAWAL TIMES Phenylbutazone (BUTE) BUTAZOLIDIN See NCHA Rule 35A.9.1 Firocoxib EQUIOXX® See NCHA Rule 35A.9.7 Flunixin Meglumine BANAMINE See NCHA Rule 35A.9.3 Ketoprofen KETOFEN See NCHA Rule 35A.9.4 Naproxen EQUIPROXEN/ NAPROSYN See NCHA Rule 35A.9.6 Meclofenamic Acid ARQUEL® See NCHA Rule 35A.9.5 Diclofenac SURPASS® See NCHA Rule 35A.9.2 R OTHER REPMITTED MEDICATIONS (NCHA RUI E 35A 3)